 Creativity and co-operation in action!

 For two weeks every year, the Elementary Department is transformed into an actor’s workshop each morning as all children participate in the production of a series of plays.
 The four plays are previously adapted or written by the elementary children, who delight in adding their unique touches.
-In multi-age groups, the children rehearse the plays (with a role for every child), practice the songs and dances, create props and paint backdrops.
+In multi-age groups, the children rehearse the plays (with a role for every Elementary student), practice the songs and dances, create props and paint backdrops.
 This two-week process culminates in an extravaganza performed in a professional theatre and is one of the highlights of the school year.

 Every year, our Grade 7 students perform in a Shakespeare play.
 They study the Shakespearean period—from the architecture to the science—and read through the play in its entirety before rehearsal begins.
 Each student has a part in this slightly shortened but unabridged version of the chosen play, and they get hands-on experience with set design and stage management.
 Music from a pit band and period dances enhance the performances.
 School families, even those with younger children, are encouraged to attend so that they begin to eagerly anticipate this milestone in their school experience.